drseergio/photofs/README.md

 modified.

 photofs keeps its indexes in ".photofs" folder in user's home path.
 A database is created for each unique source (root) path.
-If you run multiple instances of photofs per given root path (e.g. for different view modes) only one of the instances will have write access to the database and will handle updates.
-Remaining instances will be read-only.
-If the instance which has write access is terminated one of the other instances will take over write-access.
+It's possible to run only single instance of photofs per given root path.

 By design, photofs should be kept running and inotify feature of the Linux kernel will ensure that all updates to the underlying files are